8 Ways Parents Can Combat the Stress of Growing Up in Today’s Competitive Culture

 Talk regularly in your home about times when you mess up as an adult.
 Let them see you embrace failure.
 When we as parents expect straight A’s and winning sports seasons, we wrongly teach our kids that perfection is the goal.

-6. Set Limits on Technology
+6. Set limits on technology

+Limiting their time on these social media platforms can give them a break from the pressures online.
 Children of all ages need space without digital devices to experience boredom and an opportunity to build relationships with friends and family face-to-face.

 This is a recent shift in thinking for me.
 It wasn’t until I witnessed the negative effects of my high schoolers’ juggle of honors class homework, club sports, academic clubs and working a part-time job, that I began to allow my teens to turn off their alarms and take a day or morning off to regroup once in a great while.
 I realized that there were different ways nowadays that kids can become overstressed and overworked and this could lead to them having anxiety which can make feelings of failure worse for them.
-This stress could also lead to lack of sleep and poor mental health.
+This stress could also lead to a lack of sleep and poor mental health.

 Managing normal stress is a healthy part of life, so know your child well enough to know when he or she is overstressed.
-If you see your son or daughter has time for playing video games, scrolling social media or watching television than they probably don’t need a mental health day off from school.
+If you see your son or daughter has time for playing video games, scrolling social media, or watching television than they probably don’t need a mental health day off from school.
 They may need to learn to manage their time better.
 Know the difference between when your child actually needs a break and simply wants one.

-8. Drop the College Conversations
+8. Drop the college conversations

 Parents have their children join clubs and organizations hoping it will help their child appear well rounded and heighten their chances of getting into college.
 We as a society have begun to worry so much about building up our child on paper that we are forgetting to build up the real person.